intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

                   sudo apt autoremove intel-basekit

-         .. tab:: Command Line installer
+         .. tab:: Offline installer

-            You can also use the command line installer.
+            You can also use the offline installer.
 This allows you to customize the install path.

             .. code-block:: bash